Vextryyn/Vextryyn-Mod-Manager/README.md

     - If you are unclear what the difference is: Minimal mode shows only icons + counts; normal mode also shows Pokémon names.
   - Varitou Counter may not refresh on add, plese check Encounter Counter section for details
 - **Mod Manager**
+  - symlink handling
+  - custom modfolder location

+Not Working/In Progress
   - No enable/disable toggle yet — **anything in the list is active**.
   - does not check game mods folder for existing mods - **Will overwrite duplicates, but if existing is not in list it will not overwrite or enable**
-  - **In Progress**:
-    - symlinks
-    - custom modfolder location
-    - read existing non duplicate mods

 ---

 ## **Getting Started**